 - dizziness or lightheadedness

-If you experience any severe symptoms from a drug, you should seek emergency medical care immediately.
-Anaphylaxis is a life-threatening condition.
-Symptoms of a serious reaction include:
+If you experience any symptoms of a severe reaction to a drug, you should seek emergency medical care immediately.

 You should call your doctor any time you have an unexpected symptom from a drug.
 Mild allergic symptoms usually stop once you stop taking the drug.
 However, you shouldn’t stop taking a drug without talking to your doctor first.

 Your doctor will also need to rule out other possible causes of your symptoms.
 Having the doctor see you while you are experiencing a reaction may help them confirm the cause of your symptoms.
 It may also help your doctor determine the best treatment for the reaction or help them choose a different drug.

 Many drugs can cause an allergic reaction.
 It's important that your doctor know your complete medical history when prescribing a drug to you.
 Make sure you tell your doctor about any allergies you have, including reactions you’ve had to any medication you took in the past.
 If you've had an allergic reaction to a drug, you shouldn’t take that drug again.